File downloaded to a machine from a website

 Next steps

-The results show files that were downloaded to the user’s machine as a result of websites he visited.
+The results show files that were downloaded to users machines as a result of websites they visited.
 If you see the suspicious file associated with the same domains across multiple log source types, you can have a fair amount of confidence that it’s the file you want.
-However, you should also take the folllowing steps:
+However, you should also take the following steps:

 - Research suspicious file names to see if they have been reported elsewhere.